 - Explore folk, country, gospel, blues, polka, klezmer, powwow, mariachi, and salsa to understand the ways in which ethnic identities coalesce and find expression in sound.
 Music cultures of nationally prominent European-, African-, Asian-, and Latin-American ethnic groups, and local communities in the Twin Cities metropolitan area.

-- This course satisfies the Arts/Humanities; Diversity and Social Justice in the U.S.
+- This course satisfies the Arts/Humanities and Diversity and Social Justice in the U.S for CLA undergraduate students.

 - Study rural, urban, tribal musics throughout the world with interdisciplinary methods of humanities/social sciences, and worldwide distribution of musical creativity with audio/video documentation.
 This course is open to students who are actively pursuing an undergraduate degree program at the School of Music.

-- The course satisfies the Arts/Humanities, Global Perspectives, and Writing Intensive requirements for CLA undergrads.
+- The course satisfies the Arts/Humanities, Global Perspectives, and Writing Intensive requirements for CLA undergraduate students.

 - Topics and Seminars